Norman Kings

 II, Bonnet type issue of 1068-70.

-is an impressive coin, being just what the market is searching high and low for
+this is an impressive coin, being just what the market is searching high and

 Provenance: